kagisearch/browser_extensions/README.md

 1. Head to `chrome://extensions`
 2. Turn on "Developer mode" in the top right and then some new buttons will pop up.
 3. Click on `Load unpacked extension`
-4. Select the zip file or cloned folder that you downloaded and you're done!
+4. Select the zip file or you may have to unzip the zip and select the folder outputted from extraction.

 ## Contributing